videofirst/vft-example-ui-tests/java/bdd-exp-gradle-junit5-micronaut/README.md

   syntax i.e. starting with _given, when, then, and or but_.
 In VFA a step is called  using static methods (like the example above) or annotating a method with the `@Step` annotation.
 A step contains 1 or more actions.
-4. **Action** (e.g. `web.open("https://www.imdb.com")`) - An class can inject a lower level action
-  class using standard Java `@Inject` annotation (JSR330).
-The above example injects the VFA `WebActions` class (which contains Selenium actions).
+4. **Action** (e.g. `web.open("https://www.imdb.com")`) - In VFA a lower level action class can be injected via the Java `@Inject` annotation ([JSR330](https://jcp.org/en/jsr/detail?id=330)).
+The above example injects the VFA `WebActions` action class (which contains Selenium web actions).
 All actions are annotated with the `@Action` annotation.
-Actions can call other actions.
+Note, actions can call other lower-level actions.

+When a test run all the above layers are automatically timed and screenshots taken for each action which is useful.

-The `@Feature` and `@Scenario` annotations also support `id` fields so source code exported from Video First is guaranteed to stay aligned with the Video First app (even if e.g. the method names change in the future).
+The `@Feature` and `@Scenario` annotations also support `id` fields so that source code exported from Video First is guaranteed to stay aligned with the Video First app (even if e.g. the method names change in the future).

 ```java
 @Feature(id = 3830)